-Alaska: Exploring Glacier Bay

-SEA KAYAKING, HIKING, AND WILDLIFE VIEWING IN SOUTHEAST ALASKA
+Alaska: Exploring Glacier Bay SEA KAYAKING, HIKING, AND WILDLIFE VIEWING IN SOUTHEAST ALASKA

-Alaska: Exploring Glacier Bay

-TRIP DATES

-May 17-26, 2024 Westward June 13-20, 2024 Catalyst June 22-29, 2024 Catalyst July 12-19, 2024 Westward bears, recently emerged from their hibernation dens, can be seen bending the branches of black cottonwoods down to feed on the sweetly-resinous leaf buds, grazing on swards of lush sedges, and scraping succulent barnacles and mussels from rocks along the water's edge.
-This is one of the most extraordinary times to witness wildlife in Alaska.
-On board the ship, savor delicious food and share the day's discoveries over a glass of wine.
-This is one of the best ways to experience all that southeast Alaska has to offer!
+Overview

+Board a historic small vessel (either the 8-guest Westward or 12-guest Catalyst) to experience the splendor of Glacier Bay National Park.
+It's an intimate way to savor the wildlife spectacles and soaring landscapes of this famed national park-far from the big ships.
+You'll hike in remote coves and tiny inlets, look for humpback whales, see grizzly and black bears foraging along the wild beaches, and enjoy the expertise of your naturalist guide each day as you kayak and explore.
+At day's end, in an anchorage far from the outside world, enjoy a gourmet meal prepared by the onboard chef and listen for the breaths of passing humpback whales.
 While we have a planned itinerary, each trip differs slightly depending upon the time of the tidal currents, the weather conditions, wildlife viewing opportunities, and the wishes of our clients.

-Jul 1-8, 2025 Catalyst Jul 10-17, 2025 Catalyst Jul 21-28, 2025 Westward Jul 30-Aug 6, 2025 Westward This perfectly timed adventure brings you to renowned Glacier Bay, where you'll explore remote coves and inlets, and be on the lookout for the first returning humpback whales, and the thousands of migrating shore and seabirds bound for Arctic nesting sites.
-Grizzlies and black

 Please Note: These adventures are not exclusive Wilderness Travel departures and it's possible you may be joined by other passengers.
 However, the small size of the vessel makes for an intimate and convivial journey among like-minded travelers.

+TRIP DATES

+May 6-15, 2025 Westward

+May 17-26, 2025 Westward

+July 1-8, 2025 Catalyst

+July 10-17, 2025 Catalyst

+July 21-28, 2025 Westward

+July 30-August 6, 2025 Westward

 What Makes WT's Alaska Cruise Special?

-SMALL SHIPS

-Aboard our small expedition ships-only eight guests on the Westward or twelve guests on the Catalyst-means you are able to go ashore in areas designated as Wilderness by the Forest Service, where group sizes are limited to twelve persons.
+SMALL SHIPS Aboard our small expedition ships-only eight guests on the Westward or twelve guests on the Catalyst-means you are able to go ashore in areas designated as Wilderness by the Forest Service, where group sizes are limited to twelve persons.
 The boats can anchor in inlets and coves that larger ships just can't access.

-ITINERARY DESIGN

-This journey has been carefully refined over decades of local experience to give you a true insider's access to the rugged wilderness of Alaska.
+ITINERARY DESIGN This journey has been carefully refined over decades of local experience to give you a true insider's access to the rugged wilderness of Alaska.
 Our days allow for flexibility, so you don't have to rush past the whales, bears, and glaciers we come across, and can take your time on our kayaking and hiking excursions.
 We make sure you feel like you have all of Alaska to yourself!

-CUISINE

-Meals onboard are delicious, locally sourced, and artfully presented.
+CUISINE Meals onboard are delicious, locally sourced, and artfully presented.
 The chefs performs their culinary magic with ingredients from local providers, including organic farmers and local fishermen.
 Our guests frequently comment that the cuisine is an unexpected highlight of their trip.

-ONE OF A KIND WOODEN VESSELS

-The Catalyst was built in 1932 as the University of Washington's first research vessel, and the Westward was launched in 1924 and has served VIPs including Bing Crosby, Walt Disney, John Wayne, and Marjorie Merriweather Post!
+ONE OF A KIND WOODEN VESSELS The Catalyst was built in 1932 as the University of Washington's first research vessel, and the Westward was launched in 1924 and has served VIPs including Bing Crosby, Walt Disney, John Wayne, and Marjorie Merriweather Post!
+CONSERVATION The traditional engines in these vessels are efficient, using as much fuel in an entire season as some competitors consume in a week.

-CONSERVATION

-The traditional engines in these vessels are efficient, using as much fuel in an entire season as some competitors consume in a week.
 The built-in electrical system allows hours at anchor without running a generator, which means there is less noise disruption toward wildlife and more opportunities for guests to enjoy the sounds of the forest and open water.

-TRIP LEADERS

-The experienced crew offers a great diversity of talents and skills with backgrounds as naturalists, kayak guides, researchers, and even authors.
+TRIP LEADERS The experienced crew offers a great diversity of talents and skills with backgrounds as naturalists, kayak guides, researchers, and even authors.
 They look forward to sharing their experience and exploring Alaska with new guests each year.